 Students are advised that Simpson College considers e-mail from the college as the primary official means of communication with students.
+This includes correspondence between students, staff and faculty, campus bulletins, newsletters, and other official college information.
 If you use another e-mail address, we ask that you check your Simpson e-mail account on a regular basis or forward your Simpson e-mail account.
-If you need help setting up automatic forwarding for your Simpson e-mail account, please contact InformationInformation<a community transmission rates.
-Students who test positive for COVID are required to follow the College's protocols for isolation and quarantine.
-Updated information on Simpson COVID protocols, including for mask use and isolation/quarantine, can be found at https://simpson.edu/covid19.
+If you need help setting up automatic forwarding for your Simpson e-mail account, please contact Information Technology Services.